-OSHA concluded that Chevron was aware that workers responsible for aiding firefighters should have had protective equipment and clothing.
+The safety agency concluded that Chevron was aware that workers responsible for assisting firefighters should have had protective equipment and clothing.
 It said individual refinery workers and union officials have been requesting protective equipment for several years but the company saw no need for it.

 ″The company failed to provide even this most fundamental basic equipment,″ Mrs. Dole said.